jamesmorgan/docs/background/faq.md

 v2.0 of Connext allows transactions to be made in any Ethereum ERC20 token.

 ### How does Connext compare to other state channels solutions?
-Connext is live on the Ethereum mainnet, leverages existing industry standards rather than implementing custom solutions, does not have a token, and focuses largely on usecases related to conditional payments.
+Connext is live on the Ethereum mainnet, leverages existing industry standards rather than implementing custom solutions, does not have a token, and focuses largely on use cases related to conditional and simple transfers.

 Connext is also very easy to use as compared to other solutions!
 Check out [Quick Start](../userDocumentation/quickStart.md) to learn more.